Harmful foods for dogs

 This is how you ensure the dog's health

-A dog's metabolism is fundamentally different from that of humans.
-Many foods are characterized by properties that the animal organism cannot tolerate.
-Some of these lead to diseases that would not occur with a balanced diet combined with an appropriate dog food supplement .
+A dog's metabolism differs fundamentally from that of a human.
+Many foods have properties that the animal's body cannot tolerate.
+Some of these lead to illnesses that would not occur with a balanced diet combined with appropriate nutritional supplements for dogs .

-It is no coincidence that dog training is beneficial for your four-legged friend.
-This doesn't just teach him obedience.
-Targeted training also teaches the dog that he is not allowed to eat anything from the table and not to pick anything up from the street.
+It's no coincidence that dog training is beneficial for your four-legged friend.
+It doesn't just teach obedience; targeted training also teaches the dog not to eat anything from the table or pick things up from the street.

-- Store food so that the dog cannot access it
+- Store food in a way that prevents the dog from accessing it.

-- Store cleaning and cleaning products out of the reach of your four-legged friend
+- Store cleaning and washing products out of the reach of your pet.

-- Make car products such as oil and antifreeze inaccessible
+- Make car products like oil and antifreeze inaccessible.

-- Do not administer medication without veterinary instructions
+- Do not administer any medication without veterinary instructions.

 - Shortness of breath